darsain/imagesloaded/README.md

 });
 ```

-All methods return ImagesLoaded object, so you can chain them:
+All methods return ImagesLoaded object, so you can easily chain them:

 ```js
 ImagesLoaded(document).done(fn).fail(fn).fail(fn);